 In the last year, the scale of the climate and wildlife crises has been laid bare by scientists around the globe.
-A frightening number of species are falling silent as a result.
+As ecosystems collapse, a frightening number of species are falling silent.
 How are the world’s musicians, sound artists and poets responding?

 Produced by Chris Elcombe

 A Reduced Listening production for BBC Radio 4